Fact check: Any truth behind the viral Kamala Harris claims? – DW – 07/25/2024

 Fact check: Any truth behind the viral Kamala Harris claims?July 25, 2024

 Unfortunately, Harris is not alone in this — women in the public eye are more likely to be discredited by fake news and disinformation than men.
 This is known as "gendered disinformation."
-According to a 2016 study conducted by the Inter-Parliamentary Union (IPU), almost 42% of women parliamentarians surveyed in almost 40 countries reported having seen"extremely humiliating or sexually charged images"of themselves spread through social media.
+According to a 2016 study conducted by the Inter-Parliamentary Union, almost 42% of women parliamentarians surveyed in some 40 countries reported having seen"extremely humiliating or sexually charged images" of themselves spread through social media.

 Claim: According to some, the 59-year-old cannot become president of the US because of her origins.
 An X post that has garnered over 1 million views reads: "Reminder that Kamala Harris is not constitutionally eligible to be either President or Vice President and is currently illegally serving as VP."